Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-catalog.md

 - **Certifications**: Find trusted data within your organization, dashboards and data sources that are reliable and contain verified information.

-- **Advanced Information (Metadata)**: Add and later make good use of advanced information such as the datasets a data source contains, types of data fields, descriptions, last modified date, and others.
+- **Data Sources Advanced Information (Metadata)**: Add and later make good use of advanced information such as the datasets a data source contains, types of data fields, descriptions, last modified date, and others.

 - **Dashboards and Data Sources**: The Data Catalog is really about giving users access to an extensive catalog of dashboards and data sources.